-Without The Ignition Key
+Without The Key Fob

-Special care must be taken when the vehicle is towed with the ignition in the OFF position.
-The only approved method of towing without the ignition key is with a flatbed truck.
+Special care must be taken when the vehicle is towed with the ignition in the LOCK/OFF position.
+The only approved method of towing without the Key Fob is with a flatbed truck.
 Proper towing equipment is necessary to prevent damage to the vehicle.